 How to Cut Engagement Ring Costs

-Diamonds are the most expensive part of an engagement ring, so you can save major dough by using a diamond alternative as the center stone, like moissanite.
+Ditch the diamond.
+Diamonds are the most expensive part of an engagement ring, so you can save major dough by using a diamond alternative as the center stone.
 “Consider a white sapphire, which is hard enough to withstand daily wear and has a similar color,” says Jennifer Gandia, owner of Greenwich St. Jewelers in New York City.
 “Other traditionally popular gemstones are blue sapphires, rubies, and emeralds.
 Depending on quality, these can be slightly less than a diamond, though truly rare and high-quality stones can sometimes cost more.”
 Other non-traditional stones that are getting more popular by the minute?
 Green tourmaline, peachy-pink morganite, and ice blue aquamarine.
 “These are all great options for clients looking for a lower-priced alternative to a diamond that will still really shine!” says Gandia.

 See more: The 5 Most Popular Engagement Ring Cuts

-To get the most bang for your buck and give your girlfriend the engagement ring she really wants (and deserves), Lanore advises paying close attention to her personal style or any hints she might be dropping.
+All in all, to get the most bang for your buck and give your girlfriend the engagement ring she really wants (and deserves), Lanore advises paying close attention to her personal style or any hints she might be dropping.
 "What I've noticed is that if their partner doesn't request a specific design, a lot of guys tend to pick a round brilliant diamond, which is the most expensive diamond per carat because of their difficulty to cut," says Lanore.
 Make sure you put your personal preferences aside to truly cater the engagement ring to your significant other.
 After all, she is the one who will be wearing it every day.